ooni/2022-04-websteps-illustrated/README.md

 14. learn that my effort estimate is usually off by a 5x factor 😬.

+15. the design incorporates future improvements in the check-in API that will allow us to customize how we measure URLs depending on the context (so, we will be able to say for each URL in a given country and ASN, the amount of body bytes to download, whether to follow redirects, etc).

 This work addresses in part of completely:

 | issue | level of completion |